prominenceai/deepstream-services-library/docs/overview.md

 # DSL Overview
+Nvidia's DeepStream SDK, using the open source [GStreamer](https://gstreamer.freedesktop.org/), enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
+However, for those new to DeepStream, Streamer - *"an extremely powerful and versatile framework"* - comes with a learning curve that can be a little step or lengthy for some.

+The DeepStream Services Library (DSL) was built to enable users to develop DeepStream applications, in both Python3 and C/C++, at a much higher level of abstraction - to encapsulate the complexity that comes with GStreamer's power and flexibility.

-The core function of the DeepStream Services Library (DSL) is to provide a simple and intuitive API for building, playing, and dynamically modifying Nvidia DeepStream Pipeiles; modifications made (1) based on the results of the realtime video analysis (2) by the application user through external input.
+The core function of the DeepStream Services Library (DSL) is to provide a simple and intuitive API for building, playing, and dynamically modifying Nvidia DeepStream Pipelines; modifications made (1) based on the results of the real-time video analysis (2) by the application User through external input.
 An example of each:
-1. Programatically adding a [File Sink](/docs/api-sinks.md) based on the occurence of specific objects detected.
+1. Programmatically adding a [File Sink](/docs/api-sinks.md) based on the occurrence of specific objects detected.
 2. Interactively resizing stream and window dimensions for viewing control

 The general approach to using DSL is to